crcdng/dont-touch-men/README.md

 3. **Don’t touch MEN: Mouth Eyes Nose**.
 4. Wash hands with soap.
 5. Wash surfaces with soap water.
-6. Wear face masks if you have them and if supply is guaranteed for health and frontline workers.
-Yes, they help.
+6. Wear masks, officially required in many places.
+(2021 update.
+In spring 2020 I wrote: "Wear face masks if you have them and if supply is guaranteed for health and frontline workers.
+Yes, they help.")
 7. Protect elderly people and those wo are at risk.
 8. Don't hoard.
 9. Be excellent to each other.
+10. Get tested, get vacciated.
+(2021 update)

 Over the last weeks, during videoconferences and on social media I have seen people constantly touching their faces.
 It happens subconsciously.
 Even if you tell people not to do it they will have their hand in their face a minute later.
 And so will you.
 This way the virus gets on a mucous membrane of yours and enters your body.